MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

 > TCS is calculated after adjusting the TCS amount which was earlier calculated on advance payment.

-## TCS to be calculated on Non-Resident Customer Invoice in FCY
+## TCS to be calculated on non-resident customer invoice in FCY

 For example, invoice has been raised to foreign customer for USD 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”.
 All foreign currency amounts will get converted into INR based on currency exchange rates, exchange rate has been considered, for this example is 1 USD = 65 INR.